IBM/evote/README.md

 <br>

 * #### Start the web client
-  - In a new terminal, open the web-app folder from the room blockchainbean2 directory.
+  - In a new terminal, open the `web-app/client` folder from the root directory.
+  Install the required dependencies with `npm install`.
     ```bash
     cd web-app/client
+    npm install
     ```

   - Start the client: